Damitwhy/NA-Share/README.md

   - Add the Heroku remote to your repository with the command: `heroku git:remote -a <your-app-name>`
   - Ensure your `requirements.txt` and `Procfile` are in the root directory of your project.
 The `Procfile` should contain: `web: gunicorn na_share.wsgi`
   - Add a `runtime.txt` file to specify the Python version, e.g., `Python 3.12.4`
-  - Set up the database configuration in `settings.py` using `dj_database_url` and add the `DATABASE_URL` config var in Heroku.
+  - Set up the database configuration in `settings.py` using `dj_database_url` and add the `DATABASE_URL` and `SECRET_KEY` config var in Heroku.
-  - Add the following to your `settings.py`:
+  - Having already installed this when setting up NA-Share on you IDE you can verify the following in your `settings.py`:
     ```python
     import dj_database_url
     if os.path.isfile('env.py'):
       import env
     ```
-  - Collect static files with the command: `python3 manage.py collectstatic`
+  - Collect static files with the command:
+    ```sh
+    python3 manage.py collectstatic
+    ```
   - Commit your changes and push to Heroku with the commands:
     ```sh
     git add .